-Macon Divorce Lawyer
+Divorce Lawyer in Macon, GA

-Serving Macon, Warner Robins & Central Georgia
+Fighting For Your Rights in Macon-Bibb County, Warner Robins & Central Georgia

 For most people, divorce is a trying time.
 The decision to divorce is often difficult, even agonizing.
 Once made, your life is disrupted for months.
 You will have to make countless decisions, both large and small, that will impact your finances, your property, your children, and more.
 The transition from married to single can be painful, confusing, and uncertain.

 Where you and your spouse cannot agree, it becomes contested and requires the court to get involved.
 Unfortunately, this means that you will be subject to whatever the court decides, which you may or may not agree with or like.
-At The Law Office of Kyle Krejci, Kyle will always do everything possible to help you resolve your divorce outside of court, such as through negotiation or mediation to save you the time, cost, and stress of a trial.
-However, if litigation is inevitable, Kyle will ensure that your case is fully prepared and he will advocate in court to protect your rights and pursue your best interests.
+At The Law Office of Kyle Krejci, Kyle will always do everything possible to help you resolve your divorce outside of court in Macon, such as through negotiation or mediation to save you the time, cost, and stress of a trial.
+However, if litigation is inevitable, Kyle will ensure that your divorce case is fully prepared and he will advocate in court to protect your legal rights and pursue your best interests.

 The most common divorce in Georgia is the “no-fault” divorce, based on the assertion that the marriage is irretrievably broken.
 This means that neither spouse has to prove misconduct on the part of the other party as the reason for the divorce.
-Fault divorce requires proof in court which will require litigation, extend the case, and thus become more emotionally charged.
+Fault divorce requires proof in court which will require litigation, extend the family law case, and thus become more emotionally charged.
 Georgia provides many fault-based options for divorce that you can discuss with Kyle if that route is appropriate.

 If you are thinking about divorce, discuss your needs and concerns with Kyle.
 He will ensure that you understand the process, and your options, and will become your trusted ally as you move forward.
 His priority is to help you achieve your objectives and reach an optimum outcome.